 Law Firm Selection | Litigation Matters

 All requests to retain outside counsel must be approved by the Vice Chancellor and General Counsel prior to the request to retain being sent to the Attorney General’s office.
+(Institutions: Please use "Outside Counsel Selection Criteria Form" above.)
 Once approval from the Attorney General’s office is received, the outside counsel contract is prepared by OGC and sent to the law firm for signature.

-Outside counsel contracts entered into on or after September 1, 2012 will expire August 31, 2015 (in order to bring the contract end dates in alignment with the State's fiscal biennium) and contain a limit on the amount of legal fees and expenses the law firm can invoice during the contract period.
+Outside counsel contracts entered into on or after September 1, 2015 will expire August 31, 2017 and contain a limit on the amount of legal fees and expenses the law firm can invoice during the contract period.
 The UT institution or institution contract manager is responsible for providing a reasonable estimate of the fees and expenses.

 UT System or UT institutions cannot sign an engagement letter with any potential outside counsel because such letters do not comply with applicable laws, rules, and procedures, and are not compatible with the Attorney General's outside counsel contract template.

-For assistance in requesting outside counsel, please contact Beverly Hurst.
+For assistance in requesting outside counsel, please contact Carolyn Faulkner.

 [Back to Top]

-UT System, on behalf of itself and the 15 UT institutions, publishes a Request for Qualification (RFQ) in the Texas State Business Daily (usually in May) for the various areas of law for which there is a possibility an institution would need the legal services of outside counsel.
+UT System, on behalf of itself and the 14 UT institutions, publishes a Request for Qualification (RFQ) in the Texas State Business Daily (usually in May) for the various areas of law for which there is a possibility an institution would need the legal services of outside counsel.
 Law firms interested in performing legal services on behalf of UT System and/or a UT institution have at least 30 days in which to respond to the RFQ from the date of posting.
-The responses formulate a referral list for the institutions to choose outside counsel through the UT System Office of General Counsel if and when they need arises based on outside counsel’s demonstrated competence and qualifications to perform the legal services for a fair and reasonable price.
+The responses formulate a referral list for the institutions to choose outside counsel through the UT System Office of General Counsel if and when the need arises, based on outside counsel’s demonstrated competence and qualifications to perform the legal services for a fair and reasonable price.
 The selection of and contracting with outside counsel is subject to the approval of the Office of the Attorney General.
 Inclusion of a law firm on the referral list does not guarantee that law firm an outside counsel contract.
+Instructions can be found at: http://www.utsystem.edu/OGC/RFQResponse.htm

 Retention of Non-Responding Law Firms